DiederikBlanson/realtime-chat/README.md

 Reads of initially loading the web-app: Comparison of the number of partitions that need to be read:
-- Approach 1: As every <from, to> key can live on a different partition, we potentially need to search for **2 * # of conversations** partitions if we want to retrieve all the messages (or the latest messages).
+- Approach 1: As every <from, to> key can reside on a different partition, we potentially need to scan **2 * # of conversations** partitions if we want to retrieve all the messages.
 If an user has 10 conversations, this would result in max 20 partitions (as an user can receive and send messages).
 - Approach 2: As the partition key is by the user, we need to scan **only one** partition.
 However, we still need to filter on the latest messages which can be computationally expensive.
 - Approach 3: **Only one partition** as we have preloaded the latest messages data in **chats.latest_messages** which can be accessed with the user_id.